-James H. Cone is known as the father of Black Liberation Theology, a school of theology which seeks to interpret Christianity through the lens of the black freedom struggle.
+James H. Cone is known as the father of Black Liberation Theology, a school of theology which seeks to interpret Christianity through the lens of the Black freedom struggle.
 In what follows, I’ll provide quotes from one of Cone’s most famous works, A Black Theology of Liberation.
-I won’t offer any commentary, except to say that the statements I’ve selected are characteristic of the work as a whole.
+The statements I’ve selected are characteristic of the work as a whole.
 Indeed, most of these quotes reflect ideas that are repeated multiple times throughout the book.
+I’ll group the quotes by topic and will then contrast Cone’s thinking with historic Christian doctrine.

 “the God of the oppressed takes sides with the black community.
 God is not color-blind in the black-white struggle, but has made an unqualified identification with blacks.” (p.
 6)